ttg44/ttg44/README.md

 © 2026 Communications Strategy Centre UK (CSC).
 All rights reserved.

 The Table.
-[UK] operates as a research group and think tank under Communications Strategy Centre UK (CSC).
+[UK] operates as an independent research and publishing identity associated with Communications Strategy Centre UK (CSC).

 All original research papers, publications, analytical frameworks, written materials, and associated intellectual property contained within this repository remain the property of Communications Strategy Centre UK (CSC).

-This repository is maintained as a public record of research development and publication history.
+This repository is maintained as a public record of research development, publication history, and associated research materials.

 <a name="legal"></a>

 ---

 ### Legal

 ---

 The Table.
-[UK] operates as the research and publishing identity of Communications Strategy Centre UK (CSC).
+[UK] is an independent research and publishing identity associated with Communications Strategy Centre UK (CSC).

 This Legal section provides information regarding privacy, website usage, repository usage, confidentiality, and intellectual property relating to The Table.
 [UK], TT group.
 [UK], and associated research and publishing activities.